lban2049/lodash/.aigne/doc-smith/docs/api-date.md

 _.defer(function(stamp) {
   console.log(_.now() - stamp);
 }, _.now());
-// => Logs the time difference of the deferred call after about 1ms, e.g., 1
+// => Logs the number of milliseconds the deferred call was delayed after about 1ms.
 ```

+`_.now` is a simple and efficient method for getting a high-precision timestamp, often used for performance measurement and timing.

 ---

-`_.now` is a simple and efficient method for getting a high-precision timestamp, often used for performance measurement and timing.

-After exploring the date functions, you can continue to explore the [Util](./api-util.md) section to learn about more general-purpose helper functions.
+After exploring the date functions, you can continue to the [Function](./api-function.md) section to learn more helper functions for functional programming.